mpeterv/hererocks/README.rst

   lua53/bin/luarocks --version        # Same for LuaRocks.
-  lua53/bin/luarocks install luacheck # Libraries and programs installed with LuaRocks end up in lua53/bin/luacheck --version        # lua53 directory, too, with scripts in lua53/bin. export PATH="$PWD/lua53/bin:$PATH"  # Add it to PATH it to run programs directly, lua -v                              # without lua53/bin prefix.
+  lua53/bin/luarocks install luacheck # Libraries and programs installed with LuaRocks end up in lua53/bin/luacheck --version        # lua53 directory, too, with scripts in lua53/bin. export PATH="$PWD/lua53/bin:$PATH"  # Add it to PATH to run programs directly, lua -v                              # without lua53/bin prefix.

 For more info see below or run ``hererocks --help`` for a complete listing of options.